skip to Main Content

 Many people seeking treatment for OCD are not aware of the many different viewpoints, theoretical approaches and levels of training that influence a therapist’s treatment method.
 Many individuals who suffer with OCD become frustrated because despite many hours of therapy, their OCD is not improving.
 Not every therapist who claims to treat OCD actually knows how to treat it.
 OCD treatment requires a type of cognitive behavioral therapy (CBT) that consists of a specialized procedure called Exposure and Response Prevention (ERP).
 For example, any medical doctor can listen to your heart with a stethoscope, but only a few can perform cardiac surgery.
 Likewise, just about any therapist can help someone who is feeling depressed, but only a few can effectively treat OCD.
 At The Center for Anxiety and OCD at GroundWork Counseling, several of our therapists have received highly specialized training for the treatment of OCD from the International OCD Foundation’s renowned Behavior Therapy Training Institute, a level of training for the treatment in OCD that is obtained by less than 1% of practicing mental health providers, which includes psychiatrists, psychologists, mental health counselors, and therapists.

-Learn More: The Center For Anxiety & OCD at GroundWork Counseling
+Learn More: GroundWork Counseling

 More about Cognitive Behavioral Therapy